harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/node/node-drain.md

 <details>
 <summary>View the uses of the fault</summary>
 <div>
 This fault determines the resilience of the application when the nodes are deprived of resources.
+It simulates node maintenance activity (hardware refresh, OS patching, Kubernetes upgrade).
+It verifies resource budgeting on cluster nodes (whether request (or limit) settings honored on available nodes), and whether topology constraints are adhered to (node selectors, tolerations, zone distribution, affinity(or anti-affinity) policies) or not.
 </div>
 </details>